-This manual is designed to assist you in the installation, start -up, and maintenance of your unit.
+This manual is designed to assist you in the installation, start-up, and maintenance of your unit.
 Your Tube-Ice® machine will give you a lifetime of service provided you install, maintain, and service it properly.
-It is evidence of our desire to deliver to you 'the finest ice-making unit ever made."

-Please read your manual carefully before attempting installation, operation, or servicing of this professionally-designed piece of equipment.
+Please read your manual carefully before attempting installation, operation, or servicing of this professionally designed piece of equipment.
 Also, make sure the Warranty Registration/Start-up Report is completed and returned.